Sheldon Silver, NY power broker sent to prison, dead at 77

 Silver joined a long list of state lawmakers, including other top leaders, who have been sentenced for crimes including bribery, conspiracy, tax evasion, fraud and racketeering.
 One of the leaders with whom he shared power during his time as speaker, Republican state Senate Majority Leader Dean Skelos, was convicted of extortion, wire fraud and bribery in a case that moved through the courts at roughly the same time as Silver’s case.

+Gov. Andrew Cuomo, who had shared power with Silver, resigned from office last summer amid sexual harassment allegations.

-Silver begged for mercy at ahead of his sentencing in a letter to the judge.
+Silver begged for mercy ahead of his sentencing in a letter to the judge.

 “I pray I will not die in prison,” Silver wrote, saying he was “broken-hearted” that he damaged the trust people have in government.